Scleverlin/Verilog_Basic_Circuits/README.md

 # Adders

-There are various types of adders, ranging from 8-bit to 64-bit, each with a different design type, including Ripple Carry Adder, Carry Lookahead Adder, Carry Select Adder, Carry Save Adder, Carry Skip Adder, and Kogge-Stone Adder.
+There are various types of adders, ranging from 8-bit to 64-bit, each with a different design type, including Ripple Carry Adder, Carry Lookahead Adder, Carry Select Adder, Carry Save Adder, Carry Skip Adder, Kogge-Stone Adder and etc.

+There are also some novel adder design in the "Addter_test" directory.

 # Multiplier

-Now there is an example of 3-stage pipelined 8-bit multiplier.
+Now there is an example of 3-stage pipelined 8-bit multiplier and a booth-4 based multiplier.

+# Approximate_Multiplier

+Now there is an approximate adder based on the paper of DATE2012.

+For the design of AM, it is still under development.

 # Single Cycle CPU